clancygeodata/image-manipulation/scanning-card-game-deck.md

 ![alt text](https://github.com/clancygeodata/image-manipulation/blob/master/purple_2_scan.jpg)

 The initial images are relatively high resolution for my needs, but I wanted to scan at a high resolution and then scale them down lower to be used for the virtual cards.
-Here is the same image, but scaled down to a resolution suitable for use in the virtual card table (via [playingcards.io](https://playingcards.io/)):
+Here is the same image, but scaled down to a resolution suitable for use in the virtual card table (via [PlayingCards.io](https://playingcards.io/)):

 ![alt text](https://github.com/clancygeodata/image-manipulation/blob/master/purple_2_scan_low_res.jpg)

-The images look okay at this point, but the grid of the screened card surface is prominantly visible.
+The images look okay at this point, but the screened texture on the card surface is prominantly visible as a grid of dots.
 I would rather it be less visible, but how can that be accomplished?

 ## Improving the images

-GIMP (GNU Image Manipulation Program)...
+To crop and scale down the images, I used [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program), which is free and open source image editing software (similar to Adobe Photoshop, but free).

 Several plugins for GIMP...

 ## G'MIC plugin for GIMP